Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 | Original Data | Augmented Data| 0.625 | 0.648 | 0.644 | 0.707 |
 | Augmented Data| Original Data | 0.618 | 0.657 | 0.657 | 0.715 |
 | Augmented Data| Augmented Data| 0.617 | 0.659 | 0.659 | 0.715 |

+it can be noted that there is an effect, albeit small, on performances: the model trained without data augmentation, when evaluated during inference on the test set where random rotations are applied, seems to have less effective predictions compared to when evaluated on the original data.
+In the case of the other model, however, the difference between the two inference scenarios appears to be negligible.
+It exhibits the same performance regardless of the orientation of the point clouds, thus achieving the goal of making it rotationally invariant.

 ## Conclusions